 Both INTJs and ESTJs are rational and organized.
 INTJs bring creative problem-solving to a workplace, while ESTJs bring a practical perception and charisma.
 INTJs can help ESTJs understand the overall goal of a project, while ESTJs can help INTJs pay attention to smaller tasks.

 INTJs and ESTJs don’t tend to be naturally flexible and may have a challenging time adapting to a new circumstance.
 They tend to follow set plans in their everyday lives and see unexpected change as an obstacle to overcome.
 INTJs and ESTJs should work with new developments and create a plan to work with the change, rather than against it.

-INTJs and ESTJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and ESTJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.